Voting 101

 The Access Station is available to voters who may have difficulty marking a paper ballot with a pen.
 This is an electronic ballot marking system with a touch screen, a hand-held controller option, and audio instructions are available.
 The voter prints out their marked ballot and then casts it into the Vscan.

-• Ohio State ID Card / Ohio State ID Interim Documentation
+- Ohio State ID card or Ohio State ID Interim Documentation

 A voter presenting an Ohio driver license or Ohio ID card that shows voter’s former address is permitted to cast a regular ballot so long as the voter’s current residential address has been updated with the Board and appears in the official poll list of registered voters for that precinct.